 by retracement

-important: by-retracement only includes days with a single clean break. double-break days are excluded, since a double break changes the context entirely.
+important: by-retracement only includes days with a single clean break. double-break and no-break days are excluded, since they change the context entirely.

 by size